aprets/Infrary-Core/WebUI/README.md

+# Web UI

+Infrary Web UI is built on "Vuestic Admin Dashboard" by [Epicmax](http://epicmax.co) as well as a multitude of other frontend dev tools (Vue.js, Bootstrap, webpack, axios...).
+It accesses the OctoCore Web API to speak with the rest of the app (in the same way an API user would).

+Vuestic README follows

 # Vuestic Admin Dashboard

 Responsive admin dashboard template built with [Vue.js](https://vuejs.org) and [Bootstrap 4](https://v4-alpha.getbootstrap.com).
 Developed by [Epicmax](http://epicmax.co).
 Designed by [Vasili Savitski](https://xxsavitski.myportfolio.com/)